WindAFlame/rpi-hugo/README.md

 ```
 - Build a docker image with this name : ew/rpi-hugo.
- This image expose the 1313 port for live preview.

 - Use the following hugo version when the docker image is build : 0.37.1.